The Modern HR Onboarding Checklist: Automate New Hire Paperwork

 The foundation of an efficient onboarding system is the Master Employee Profile.
 This is the single source of truth for all information related to a new hire.
 Before you send a single form, you or the employee should fill this profile out once with complete accuracy.

-A comprehensive profile should include:
+A complete profile should include:

 - Personal & Legal: Full legal name, address, Social Security Number (or equivalent), date of birth.